codeadamca/react-firebase-forms/README.md

 A basic example of integrating a React.js form with a Firebase Function.

-If you want to deploy this application to Firebase foolow these steps:
+If you want to deploy this application to Firebase, clonce this repository, and then follow these steps:

-> Note

-1. Clone the repository.
+> Note: You will need to [install the Firebase CLI](https://firebase.google.com/docs/cli) and then run `firebase login`.

+## Deploy Firebase Functions

+1. The function uses GMail credentials to send an email.
+Open `functions/indes.js` and change the GMail credentials to your own.
 2. Using a terminal, change your current directory to the functions folder.
 3. Run `firebase init`.
 Choose Functions (using the arrow keys, space to selects, and enter to continue).
+4. Choose an existing prject or create a new one.
-4. Answer the following questions:
+5. Answer the following questions:

 ```
 ?
 What language would you like to use to write Cloud Functions?
 JavaScript